GaloisInc/grit/fromager/demo.md

     internal evaluator: 133890 asserts passed, 0 failed; found 1 bugs; overall status: GOOD
     ```

-    **Note: currently, generating ZKIF output for a full `grit` run requires 60GB of RAM and 20GB of disk space, and produces an invalid ZKIF file.**   If you passed a step count of 497 to MicroRAM, you must add `--validate-only` at the end of the `cargo run` command line, as no memory error occurs in the first 497 steps of the trace; this will result in a valid ZKIF file.
-On the other hand, if you generated the full trace but want to skip ZKIF output, remove the `--zkif-out out/grit` arguments.

-    ZKIF output will be written into the `out/grit/` directory.
+    It will then generate constraints in ZKIF format and write them to files in the `out/grit/` directory.
+This requires about 20GB of free disk space and about 10GB of RAM.
+When finished, it will validate the generated constraints and print some statistics.

-    For a report of the number of gates in the original and lowered abstract circuits, run the tool with `--stats`.
+    For a report of the number of gates in the original and lowered abstract circuits, run the tool with `--stats` (and without `--zkif-out out/grit`).
 This output is very verbose, so pipe stdout and stderr to a log file.
 Then grep the log for `all gates` to see the grand totals before and after lowering.

-    For stats on the generated ZKIF, install the zkinterface tools with `cargo install zkinterface`, then run `zkif stats out/grit`.

  4. Check the ZKIF output with Quark.
 This has two parts.